 We record all derivatives on the balance sheet at fair value.
-Changes in the fair value of derivatives are recognized in earnings as Other Income (Expense), net.
-We enter into foreign exchange forward contracts to mitigate the effect of gains and losses generated by the foreign currency forecasted transactions related to certain operating expenses and re-measurement of certain assets and liabilities denominated in foreign currencies.
+Changes in the fair value of derivatives are recognized in earnings as Other expense, net.
+From time to time, we enter into foreign exchange forward contracts to mitigate the effect of gains and losses generated by the foreign currency forecasted transactions related to certain operating expenses and re-measurement of certain assets and liabilities denominated in foreign currencies.
 These derivatives do not qualify as hedges.
-At September 30, 2014, these forward foreign currency contracts had a notional principal amount of \$11.4 million and an immaterial unrealized gain on foreign exchange contracts.
+At December 31, 2014, these forward foreign currency contracts had a notional principal amount of \$2.3 million and an immaterial unrealized gain on foreign exchange contracts.
 These contracts have maturities of less than 60 days.
 Changes in the fair value of these foreign exchange forward contracts are offset largely by re-measurement of the underlying assets and liabilities.

-Foreign currency transaction gains and losses from operations were a \$0.4 million and \$0.1 million loss for the three months ended September 30, 2014 and September 30, 2013, respectively.
+Foreign currency transaction gains and losses from operations was a gain of less than \$0.1 million and \$1.0 million loss for the three months ended December 31, 2014 and December 31, 2013, respectively.
+Foreign currency transaction gains and losses from operations were a \$0.3 million loss and \$1.1 million loss for the six months ended December 31, 2014 and December 31, 2013, respectively.